spacetimed/cli-scanner/README.md

 ![](previews/scan_file.png)

 Scanning a file by hash:

 ![](previews/scan_hash.png)

-As an added privacy feature, if the file does not exist in the VirusTotal database, you will be notified prior to upload:
+For security purposes, you will be notified if a file needs to be uploaded for scanning:

 ![](previews/scan_new_file.png)